 Firstly, the council is not required to give notice of the vacancies, so there is no statutory period for allowing the electorate to demand a byeelection.
 The council can proceed straight to co-option.
 Although there is no requirement to give statutory notice of the vacancies, an advertisement promoting the opportunity to join the council should be widely publicised to attract expressions of interest.
-Co-option is the process of adding members to the council on the vote of the existing members of the council.

 Secondly, the law requires that the vacancies be filled within 35 days of the day of the election, excluding Saturdays, Sundays, bank holidays and days of public thanksgiving or mourning.
-For this year, the 35-day period ends on 25 June 2021 (assuming no days of public mourning occur!).
+For this year, the 35-day period ends on 23 June 2025 (assuming no days of public mourning occur!).

-The vacancies cannot be filled until after the candidates that are declared automatically elected come into office, which is on 10 May 2021.
+The vacancies cannot be filled until after the candidates that are declared automatically elected come into office, which is on 6 May 2025.

-Therefore, the vacancies arising due to insufficient nominations for election must be filled at a meeting, or meetings, of the council held between 10 May 2021 and 25 June 2021 inclusive.
+Therefore, the vacancies arising due to insufficient nominations for election must be filled at a meeting, or meetings, of the council held between 6 May 2025 and 23 June 2025 inclusive.

-If the council fails to fill the vacancies by 25 June 2021, then the relevant principal council (North Northamptonshire Council or West Northamptonshire Council) has powers to take steps to ensure that the vacancies are filled, including ordering a new election.
+If the council fails to fill the vacancies by 23 June 2025, then the relevant principal council (North Northamptonshire Council or West Northamptonshire Council) has powers to take steps to ensure that the vacancies are filled, including ordering a new election.
 In practice the unitary council is unlikely to exercise the power if the council can demonstrate that it is using best endeavours to fill the vacancies.
-Proceeding urgently with co-options is very important because, if the principal council does order a new election, the full cost would be transferred to the parish council as the poll would not be combined with any other elections (as it is on 6 May 2021).
+Proceeding urgently with co-options is very important because, if the principal council does order a new election, the full cost would be transferred to the parish council as the poll would not be combined with any other elections (as it is on 1 May 2025).